-Malbec first made its way to Argentina in 1853.
-In 1962, the area of Malbec reached 58,577 cultivated hectares, representing 22.5% of the total vine in the country.
-Then, a rapid decline in this variety began, as it was replaced by other more productive ones that gave rise to generic wines.
-83% of the Malbec area was eradicated between 1962 and 1995, the year in which it reached its lowest point of the cultivated area with 9,746 hectares.
+Malbec first made its way to Argentina in the 19th century.
+In 1962, the area of Malbec wine reached 58,577 cultivated hectares, representing 22.5% of the total vine in the country.
+Then, there was a rapid decline in this variety, as more productive wines replaced it and gave rise to generic, lower-quality wines.
+The majority of the Malbec vineyards were eradicated between 1962 and 1995.
+During these years it reached its lowest point of the cultivated area with only 9,746 hectares.

-Almost on the verge of extinction, it began to resurface, and the plantations were increasing, recovering their presence in the country.
-Argentinian Malbec makes it possible to achieve excellent wines that consumers appreciate and recognize at a national and international level.
-It found its place in the world since the soils develop exceptional characteristics from the rest of the regions.
+Almost on the verge of extinction, Malbec wine began to gain popularity again, and Argentineans began to plant more vineyards.
+Argentinian Malbec produces excellent wines that consumers appreciate and recognize at a national and international level.

-In most of Argentina’s wine-producing provinces, Malbec registered more than 46,000 cultivated hectares in 2021, representing around 22% of the total vine in the country.
-The number of hectares throughout the country has increased by 45% in the last decade.
+In most of Argentina’s wine-producing provinces, Malbec registered more than 46,000 cultivated hectares in 2021, representing almost a quarter of the total vine in the country.
+The number of hectares throughout the country has grown by 45% in the last decade.

-In 2020, 1,210,399 hl of varietal wines made with Malbec were sold.
-88.7% correspond to a pure varietal and 11.3% to blends with another variety.
-Sales to the domestic market of wines with Malbec have been increasing in recent years, showing an increase of 118.5% in 2020 compared to 2011 and 26.4% in the last year.
+In 2020, 1,210,399 hectoliters of wines made with Malbec were sold.
+Most were 100% Malbec, while some were blends with another variety.
+Malbec sales to the domestic market have been growing in recent years, showing an increase of 118.5% in 2020 compared to 2011 and 26.4% in the last year.

-Malbec and its blends as varietal wines have a 48.3% share of the total varietals marketed in the country in 2020.
-In the last ten years, sales of pure Malbec and Malbec varietal wines have increased.
+Malbec and its varietal blends had almost half the share of the total varietals marketed in the country in 2020.
+In the last ten years, sales of Malbec wines have increased.
 The share of wines made with this grape in the total varietal wines marketed in the country has increased by 69.7%, from 28.4% in 2011 to 48.3% in 2020.

 Exports of this varietal have grown by 57.4% in volume and 19.9% in value compared to 2011.
-94.2% of Malbec exports correspond to pure varietal and 5.8% to blends with other varieties.
+Nearly all Malbec exports correspond to pure varietal and a very small amount are blended with other varieties.

 The pure Malbec varietals have increased in the foreign market.
-In 2020, 63.2% more hectoliters were sold than in 2011, while Malbec varietals in blends with other varieties decreased by 0.1% in the same period.
+In 2020, they sold 63.2% more hectoliters than in 2011, while Malbec blends with other varieties decreased ever so slightly in the same period.

 The leading destination for Malbec pure varietal wines in 2020 was the United Kingdom, followed by the United States, Brazil, Canada, and Germany.
 As for blends with Malbec, the primary recipients were the United Kingdom, United States, Brazil, Colombia, and Canada.

-Boosting not only wine sales, the wine tourism rose by 82% throughout the country, generating marginal business for more than 280 wineries, with 1.8 million visitors per year from Argentina, Brazil, USA, France, and numerous countries in the rest of the world.
+Boosting not only wine sales, but wine tourism also rose by 82% throughout the country, generating marginal business for more than 280 wineries, with 1.8 million visitors per year from Argentina, Brazil, the USA, France, and numerous other countries.
 With average expenses of 50 USD per day and almost 100 USD million in total income.

 - More than 325 bottles of Malbec are sold every 60 seconds.

-- Malbec is grown in 18 provinces while about 85% of is is in Mendoza.
+- 18 different provinces grow Malbec, but about 85% of the growth is in Mendoza.

 - The southernmost Malbec in the world is made in Chubut.
 Bodega Otronia produces the southernmost and most extreme Malbec wine in the world.

-- The “highest” Malbec in the world is grown in Jujuy.
-At 3,329 meters above sea level, Viñas de Uquía, in the Quebrada de Humahuaca grows a certified organic Malbec.
+- Jujuy grows the “highest” Malbec in the world.
+At 3,329 meters above sea level, Viñas de Uquía in the Quebrada de Humahuaca grows a certified organic Malbec.